-Aarskog syndrome primarily affects males who exhibit a characteristic set of facial, skeletal, and genital abnormalities.
-In some cases, female carriers may develop a mild form of the disorder.
-Symptoms may vary from case to case.
+Aarskog syndrome primarily affects males.
+Affected boys exhibit a characteristic set of facial, skeletal, and genital abnormalities.
+Clinical signs may vary from person to person (clinical heterogeneity), even within families.
 Males with Aarskog syndrome often have a rounded face with a broad forehead.
 Additional characteristic facial features include widely spaced eyes (ocular hypertelorism), drooping (ptosis) of the eyelids, downwardly slanting eyelid folds (palpebral fissures), a small nose with nostrils that are flared forward (anteverted nares), an underdeveloped upper jawbone (maxilliary hypoplasia), and a widow’s peak.
 Affected individuals may also have an abnormally long groove in the upper lip (philtrum) and a broad nasal bridge.

-Males with Aarskog syndrome also develop characteristic malformations of the skeletal system including disproportionate short stature; broad, short hands and feet; short, stubby fingers (brachydactyly) with permanent fixation of the fifth fingers in a bent position (clinodactyly); abnormally extendible finger joints; and wide flat feet with bulbous toes.
+Aarskog syndrome is basically a skeletal dysplasia and affected males develop characteristic malformations of the skeletal system including disproportionate short stature; broad, short hands and feet; short, stubby fingers (brachydactyly) with permanent fixation of the fifth fingers in a bent position (clinodactyly); abnormally extendible finger joints; and wide flat feet with bulbous toes.
 In addition, affected individuals may have a sunken chest (pectus excavatum), protrusion of portions of the large intestine through an abnormal opening in the muscular lining of the abdominal cavity (inguinal hernia), and a prominent navel (umbilicus).
-Approximately 50 percent of individuals with Aarskog syndrome have spinal abnormalities such as incomplete closure of the bones of the spinal column (spina bifida occulta), fusion of the upper bones of the spinal column (cervical vertebrae), and underdevelopment of the “peg-like” projection of the second cervical vertebra (odontoid hypoplasia).
+Individuals with Aarskog syndrome may have spinal abnormalities such as incomplete closure of the bones of the spinal column (spina bifida occulta), fusion of the upper bones of the spinal column (cervical vertebrae), and underdevelopment of the “peg-like” projection of the second cervical vertebra (odontoid hypoplasia).

-Males with Aarskog syndrome develop genital abnormalities including an abnormal fold of skin extending around the base of the penis (“shawl” scrotum) and/or failure of one or both of the testes to descend into the scrotum (cryptorchidism).
+A sign that helps to make a diagnosis in males with Aarskog syndrome are the genital abnormalities, including a characteristic abnormal fold of skin extending around the base of the penis (“shawl” scrotum) and/or failure of one or both of the testes to descend into the scrotum (cryptorchidism).
 In addition, the urinary opening (meatus) may be located on the underside of the penis (hypospadias) and the scrotum may appear clefted or divided (bifid scrotum).

-Mild intellectual disability has occurred in some cases, but is not a consistent feature of the disorder.
-In some cases, affected children may exhibit hyperactivity, fail to gain weight and grow at the expected rate (failure to thrive), and develop chronic respiratory infections.
+Intellectual disability has been described in some affected boys but it is not a consistent feature of the disorder.
+Affected individuals may present with a range of mild learning difficulty and/or behavioral disorders: affected children may exhibit developmental delay during infancy, hyperactivity, attention deficit, impulsivity and opposition.
+Failure to gain weight and grow at the expected rate (failure to thrive) and development of chronic respiratory infections have also been described.

-Additional symptoms may occur less frequently including congenital heart defects; abnormal side-to-side curvature of the spine (scoliosis); additional pairs of ribs; incomplete closure of the roof of the mouth (cleft palate) and/or a vertical groove in the upper lip (cleft lip); mild webbing of the fingers; and a short neck with or without webbing.
+An additional spectrum of signs and/or symptoms may occur less frequently, including congenital heart defects; abnormal side-to-side curvature of the spine (scoliosis); additional pairs of ribs; incomplete closure of the roof of the mouth (cleft palate) and/or a vertical groove in the upper lip (cleft lip); mild webbing of the fingers; and a short neck with or without webbing.
 Additional eye abnormalities may be present including crossed eyes (strabismus), farsightedness (hyperopia), and paralysis of certain eye muscles (ophthalmoplegia).

-X-linked recessive genetic disorders are conditions caused by an abnormal gene on the X chromosome.
-Females have two X chromosomes but one of the X chromosomes is “turned off” and all of the genes on that chromosome are inactivated.
-Females who have a disease gene present on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is turned off.
-Males have one X chromosome and if they inherit an X chromosome that contains a disease gene, they will develop the disease.
-Males with X-linked disorders pass the disease gene to all of their daughters, who will be carriers.
-Males cannot pass an X-linked gene to their sons because males always pass their Y chromosome instead of their X chromosome to male offspring.
-Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease, and a 25% chance to have an unaffected son.
+X-linked recessive genetic disorders are conditions caused by mutations in a gene located on the X chromosome.
+Females have two X chromosomes but one of the X chromosomes is “turned off” to correct a dosage imbalance and almost all of the genes on that chromosome are silenced (inactivated) through a process defined as X-chromosome inactivation.
+Females who have a disease causing mutation on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is “silenced”.
+Males have one only X chromosome and, if they inherit the X chromosome that contains a disease gene, they will develop the disease.
+In turn, males with a X-linked disorder will pass the disease gene to all of their daughters, who will be carriers of the trait (obligate carriers).
+Males cannot pass X-linked traits to their sons because they always pass their Y chromosome instead of their X chromosome to male offspring.
+Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter (like themselves), a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease, and a 25% chance to have an unaffected son.

 The treatment of Aarskog syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, cardiologists, dental specialists, speech pathologists, specialists who asses and treat hearing problems (audiologists), eye specialists, and other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.

-Surgery may be necessary to treat specific congenital or structural malformations sometimes associated with Aarskog syndrome.
+Surgery may be necessary to treat specific congenital or structural malformations sometimes associated with Aarskog syndrome (hypospadias, inguinal or umbilical hernias, cryptorchidism, unusually severe craniofacial features).
 Individuals with Aarskog syndrome should receive complete eye and dental evaluations.
-Genetic counseling may be of benefit for affected individuals and their families.
+Growth hormone treatment has been reported to improve height in some children, but confirmation is needed to determine appropriate management and expectations for response.
+For the possibly neurodevelopmental symptoms, a neuropsychiatric evaluation and input may be indicated.
 Other treatment is symptomatic and supportive.